pengsrc/Paw-QingStorAuthorizationSignatureDynamicValue/README.md

 ## About QingStor

-[QingStor](https://docs.qingcloud.com/guide/object_storage.html) is an object storage service provided by [QingCloud](http://www.qingcloud.com/).
+[QingStor](https://docs.qingcloud.com/guide/object_storage.html) is an object storage service.
 It provides low-cost and reliable online storage service with unlimited storage space, high read and write performance, high reliability and data safety, fine-grained access control, and easy to use API.